bom-d-van/gostats/readme.md

 ![](https://raw.githubusercontent.com/bom-d-van/gostats/master/imgs/fields-last.png)
 ![](https://raw.githubusercontent.com/bom-d-van/gostats/master/imgs/fields-last-plot.png)

+From the data, we could see that reflection is almost always slower than a typical access in 2 factors.
+What's more, with the increase in the number of fields, accessing fields that are written near the bottom of the field list, it's slower.

 ### Access methods via reflection

 Similar to fields in structs while fields is replaces by methods, a benchmark example: